The fifth European Space Generation Workshop is organized by a great team of SGAC volunteers.

 Chiara is a young graduate with a great passion for Space, which she would like to share with other people.
 She believes that having a better understanding of the outer space and of how we relate to it is a shortcut to an open mindset.
 Chiara has participated in the SSDW 2019, working on a manned mission to Venus, and has previously collaborated to the design of a similar mission to Mars.
 She coordinated the organization and execution of big events at her university, and she is currently a member of the Human Resources of EUROAVIA.
 During her bachelor’s degree in aerospace engineering at the University of Padova she performed an intelligence analysis on terrorist attacks to airports.
 Moreover, she is a certified Mission Analyst and Orbit Designer.
 Chiara holds a MSc degree in Earth and Space Physics and Engineering, with specialization in Space Research, from the Technical University of Denmark.

 Mirta Medanić, Croatia

 Mirta is a program manager at Amphinicy Technologies – a satellite software company from Zagreb and Luxembourg.
 She holds a master’s degree in Telecommunications and computing from University in Zagreb.
 At Amphinicy, she manages several EU-funded projects.
 One of them is Blink, a software solution for ultra-fast acquisition and processing of Earth observation data, granted by Horizon 2020 program for innovative SMEs in the Space sector.
 Mirta completed Space Studies Program 2019 at International Space University in Strasbourg.
-She volunteers at the SGAC from 2017.
-As a National Point of Contact in Croatia, she co-organises meetups to promote space science and education among students and young professionals.
+Mirta is an SGAC Alumna and a former SGAC National Point of Contact in Croatia.
+She promotes space science and education among the young community in the country.
 Mirta is passionate about sustainability and is practicing zero-waste principles in everyday life.

 María Vidal, Spain